 Welcome to Woodham Academy.
 I’m delighted that your son/daughter will be joining us in September.
 Although hard to imagine, in five years time your child will be a young adult, ready to embark upon further education or training.
 We look forward to sharing this journey with you, working alongside you to ensure the best possible future for your child.

-Mrs McGinnety is responsible for the progress of all students in year 7.
-She will monitor your child’s attendance, punctuality and behaviour as well as dealing with any problems students may have by liaising with parents and, where appropriate, outside agencies.
+Miss Abson, Head of Learning Year 7 / Transition Miss Abson is responsible for the progress of all students in year 7.
+She will monitor your child’s attendance, punctuality and behaviour.
+She also deals with any problems students may have by liaising with parents and, where appropriate, outside agencies.

-Mr Ketch and Miss Elliott monitor the behaviour of KS3 students.
+Mr Ketch and Miss Halpin, KS3 Behaviour Support Mr Ketch and Miss Halpin monitor the behaviour of KS3 students.
 One of them is always on hand to deal with any queries or concerns students may have.

 Year 7 Tutor Team

-Your child will have a form tutor who will greet your child every morning and who will teach the class for the equivalent of one day per week during the first term.
+Your child will have a form tutor who will greet your child every morning and who will help them to settle into new routines.
 You will meet your child’s tutor at the Year 6 Open Evening.
-The tutor will be responsible for teaching Woodham Learning, which helps students to settle into their new school and develop essential skills for learning: Resourcefulness, Resilience, Reflectiveness, Respect.